More Info About Tigers

 The Tigers Den is led by Cubmaster Steve Tarver throughout the fall while the new community of boys and parents comes together.
 During this on-boarding period, the boys (and their parents) begin learning the principles and values of Scouting, meeting structure and expectations are set and a leadership team of three parents emerges who will take the den forward for the remainder of the year.

 The den meets every other Tuesday evening from 6:15 to 7:30 in the Mary Rowlandson Cafeteria beginning September 12th.
 Newcomers may join at any time during the year – they are never ‘behind.’

-Tiger Cubs begin by working on their Bobcat Badge, which is typically awarded in February at the Blue & Gold Dinner.
+Tiger Cubs begin by working on their Bobcat Badge, which is typically awarded at the first full Pack Meeting in December.
 In earning their Bobcat Badge, the boys learn key Scouting rituals such as the Scout sign, salute and handshake, as well as to begin memorizing the Scout Oath and Law.

 During the year, just like the other Scouts, the Tiger Den meetings are built around “Adventures.”
 Tiger Adventures are:

 - Games Tigers Play (Games and sportsmanship)